epics-summer-school/epics-school-docs/project2.md

 - Server with VxWorks OS and VSFTP service (for the motor driver)

 ## Project Objectives
-- Demonstrate correct communication between hardware components.
+- Demonstrate correct communication between hardware components
-- Configure and test VME-based and EPICS IOC for motor drivers.
+- Configure and test VME-based and EPICS IOC for motor drivers
 - Verify the kinematic transmission with the stepper motor and the mechanical setup
-- Implement EPICS IOC for the power supply and the teslameter.
+- Implement EPICS IOC for the power supply and the teslameter
 - Created the proper device support to interface the power supply and teslameter
+  - teslameter:
+    - zero-reset probe for initial measurements
+    - read X, Y, Z, and the Average magnetic field from the probe
+  - power supply:
+    - enable power supply command and readback
+    - current setpoint command
+    - current and voltage readbacks
+    - (optional) power supply fault status
-- Create Phoebus Control Panels devoted to supervising the entire setup.
+- Create Phoebus Control Panels devoted to supervising the entire setup
-- Describe management and organization strategy.
+- Describe management and organization strategy
 - Map the setup in a BlueSky service and define proper experimental operations

-## Calculate the wavelength of the laser
-When monochromatic light is incident on a grating surface, it is diffracted into discrete directions.
-We can picture each grating groove as being a very small, slit-shaped source of diffracted light.
-The light diffracted by each groove combines to form a set of diffracted wavefronts.
-This phenomenon is described by the grating equation:

-$$\lambda = d \sin(\theta)$$

-Where:
-- m is the diffraction order
-- λ is the wavelength of the light (in meters)
-- d is the distance between the grooves of the grating
-- θ is the angle between the central maximum and the maximum of order $m

-### Aim of the Exercise
-Calculate the grating density.
-To do this:
-1. Mount your setup so that the laser is diffracting on the grating and hitting the black screen.
-2. Make a ROI around the m=0 diffraction peak.
-3. Scan the grating angle.

-### Optional:
-- GUI: Plot projections on the X,Y axes of the beam shape in the Phoebus camera display.
-- Bluesky: Implement suspenders on Bluesky RunEngine monitoring laser beam PV to automatically suspend/resume a plan if the beam is lost.

 ## Task Structure